WatershedsWildfireResearchCollaborative/SEPARATE/README.md

     ```bash
     conda env create -f envs/SEPARATE.yml
     ```
+> Note: The provided environment file automatically installs Python 3.12 and all dependencies.

 4. Activate the environment or add the environment to you preferred IDE
     ```bash